state-machines/state_machines/README.md

 State Machines adds support for creating state machines for attributes on any Ruby class.

+*Please note that multiple integrations are available for Active Model, Active Record, Mongoid in the State Machines organisation*

 ## Installation

 Add this line to your application's Gemfile: